4d/docs/website/translated_docs/es/Preferences/methods.md

 ### Creación de temas personalizados

-You can create themes that you can fully customize.
+Puede crear temas totalmente personalizables.
 To create a theme, select an existing theme and click on the **+** at the bottom of the theme list.
 You can also add customized themes by copying theme files in the `4D Editor Themes` folder (see below).

 ### Archivos de temas personalizados